GetStream/vg/README.md

 1. Must be extremely easy to use
 2. Shouldn't interfere with other go tools
-3. Must allow full isolation, for both imports and installed executables
+3. Must support full isolation, for both imports and installed executables

 It doesn't do dependency resolution or version pinning itself, but it integrates well with `dep` and other dependency management tools.